 - Rejects the Governor's May Revision proposal to eliminate the Foster Family Agency social worker rate increases in 2020-21, which would have resulted in a cut of \$4.8 million General Fund, with trailer bill language that allows for this cost to be backfilled by federal funds resulting from a time study that will produce additional federal financial participation. - Rejects the Governor's May Revision proposal to eliminate the Family Urgent Response System (FURS), that would have resulted in a cut of \$30 million General Fund for 2020-21 and approves trailer bill language in an effort to expedite implementation.
 Reverts \$15 million General Fund for 2019-20, which does not have a material effect on the 2020-21 expected implementation. - Rejects the Governor's May Revision proposal to eliminate the Public Health Nurse Early Intervention Program in Los Angeles County, that would have resulted in a cut of \$8.3 million General Fund for 2020-21 and approves trailer bill language in an effort to facilitate timely implementation of this program. - Rejects the Governor's May Revision proposal to cut rates by five percent for Continuum of Care Reform (CCR) short-term residential treatment program providers and assume a suspension of additional level of care rates 2 through 4, which would have together resulted in a cut of \$28.8 million General Fund in 2020-21.
-Rejects associated trailer bill proposals. - Approves the Governor's May Revision proposal to provide \$2.6 million General Fund to reflect Continuum of Care Reform true-up related to county Child and Family Teams actual expenditures for fiscal years 2016-17 and 2017-18.
-Additionally approves \$80 million General Fund for Resource Family Approval county costs as a true-up. - Approves \$13.4 million General Fund one-time for foster placements prior to Resource Family Approval, extending a basic support that was has been provided previously for placed children when a county has a delay in approval, for the 2020-21 fiscal year only, with trailer bill language to effectuate this change. - Permits a resource family home health and safety assessment to be completed by nonsocial work personnel that meet specified requirements, if the assessment is reviewed and approved by a social worker. - Permits the orientation of potential resource family applicants to be completed by nonsocial work personnel that meet specified requirements. - Specifies that a foster family agency shall employ one full-time social worker for every 18 children or fraction thereof in placement.
+Rejects associated trailer bill proposals. - Rejects the Governor's May Revision proposal to remove funding of \$8.3 million for the Public Health Nursing Early Intervention Program in Los Angeles County.
+Approves trailer bill language to facilitate implementation of the program in the 2020-21 fiscal year or as soon as is practicable. - Approves the Governor's May Revision proposal to provide \$2.6 million General Fund to reflect Continuum of Care Reform true-up related to county Child and Family Teams actual expenditures for fiscal years 2016-17 and 2017-18.